Hall of Fame

-For the past several years, this site has been primarily supported by voluntary donations from generous users, dubbed GuruPatrons.
+For many years, this site has been primarily supported by voluntary donations from generous users, dubbed GuruPatrons.
 And since this contest is offered for free, prizes are funded by those voluntary donations as well.
 Therefore, although the two top prizes listed above are open to all participants, the additional "GuruPatron Prizes" listed below will only be awarded to GuruPatrons.
-To be eligible for these prizes, you must have become a GuruPatron by March 15th, either by sending a donation via PayPal on or before that date, or by sending a "snail mail" donation postmarked by that date.
+To be eligible for these prizes, you must have become a GuruPatron by March 20th, either by sending a donation via PayPal on or before that date, or by sending a "snail mail" donation postmarked by that date.
 For details on how to become a GuruPatron, please see the GuruPatron Information page.

 "GuruPatron Prizes" will be awarded to 7 GuruPatrons.
 These will go to top 5 GuruPatrons in the overall standings (including basket units), plus the two GuruPatrons with the worst overall scores.
 Each of the top five GuruPatron Prize winners will be eligible to receive a RotoGuru-branded item of merchandise, selected from the RotoGuru Store (hosted by CafePress.com).
 The two lowest scoring GuruPatrons will receive a special prize suitable for the occasion.

 The same person may win both gift certificate prizes.
 Also, those prize winners are eligible for a GuruPatron prize, in addition to the gift certificate(s) (or cash).